-Darwin is truly magical all year round but between November to April, Mother Nature cranks it up a notch or two and the town gets into the spirit of the tropics.
+Darwin is truly magical year round, but between November and April Mother Nature puts on a show and the town gets into the spirit of the tropics.

-Topical summer sunsets are spectacular.
-Breath-taking electrical storms light up the sky daily, and early rains transform the city into a lush and verdant splendor.
-The smell of frangipanis fills the air and the pace of life is slow and comfortable.
+Tropical summer sunsets are spectacular.
+Breathtaking electrical storms light up the sky daily, and early rains transform the city into a lush and verdant splendour.
+The smell of frangipanis fills the air and the pace of life naturally flows.

-Whether you’re a nature lover, an avid foodie, a fisho, an art aficionado or a history bon-vivant there’s so much on offer during November to April.
-And to top it off being the low season it’s the time to grab some great deals on flights, accommodation and tours.
+Whether you’re a nature lover, an avid foodie, a fisho, an art aficionado or a history bon vivant there’s so much on offer between November to April.
+And to top it off, being the low season it’s the time to grab some great deals on flights, accommodation and tours.

 Here’s my top 10 things to do during the Top End's tropical summer.

 1. Witness the magnificent waterfalls at their best

 Nothing compares to a chopper ride or scenic flight over Kakadu National Park to see Jim Jim and Twin Falls at their majestic best.
 Only a 1.5 hour drive from Darwin are Litchfield National Park's raging waterfalls which should be on every itinerary.
 There's so much water, and these sights make for enviable Facebook and Instagram snaps!
 Make sure you check the NT Parks websites for any closures.